Feedback on my training at SAE Institute Paris

 That's always the problem when choosing a school... knowing what's in the course.
 Well, today I'm taking the stress out of it!

-In bulk: You'll learn audio editing, sound design, ProTools, MIDI, microphonics, audio theory (processing and effects, signal, acoustics, stereophony...) and a bit of electronics, you'll learn to use analog and digital consoles and effects, you'll make sound to image, you'll record in the school's studios with musicians you'll have to find, and you'll do a bit of networking applied to audio and computers, you'll be introduced to broadcasting and live performance, you'll make jingles, and you'll even learn to mix, but be careful, we'll give you indications, and then it's up to your ear to do the rest.
+In bulk: You'll learn audio editing, sound design, ProTools, MIDI, microphonics, audio theory (processing and effects, signal, acoustics, stereophony...) and a bit of electronics, you'll learn to use analog and digital consoles and effects, you'll make sound to image, you'll record in the school's studios with musicians you'll have to find, and you'll do a bit of networking applied to audio and computing, you'll be introduced to broadcasting and live performance, you'll make jingles, and you'll even learn to mix, but be careful, we'll give you indications, and then it's up to your ear to do the rest.
 Above all, you'll learn how to use reason to desecrate all the idiophilic nonsense lying around - my favorite part.

 There will also be a number of guest speakers, and I was particularly fortunate to meet with Bob Katz.
 I also had a few outings, an in-depth visit to a live room to get a better idea of how things work, and a mixing session in the studio to get inspired by the techniques of the most experienced, with a little tour of the mastering studio as a bonus.